- Chart

 Core Business Areas

-- Energy Storage Solutions: Deployment of battery storage systems to enhance grid stability and integrate intermittent renewable sources.
+- Energy Storage Solutions: Deployment of battery energy storage systems (BESS) to complement renewable energy generation, enhance grid stability, and provide ancillary services.
+This includes system design, integration, and operation.

 Leadership and Structure